-Aaron and I lived with our mom in Colorado and only saw Tyler during school breaks when we would fly out to California to visit my dad and his second family, and during those times, the three of us had the most twisted, hilarious, stinky, inappropriate kind of fun together.
-All we needed was our imaginations, some pencils, a tape recorder, and a whole lot of poop references.
+Aaron and I lived with our mom in Colorado and only saw Tyler during school breaks when we would fly out to California to visit my dad, and during those times, the three of us had the most twisted, hilarious, stinky, inappropriate kind of fun together.
+All we needed were our imaginations, some pencils, a tape recorder, and a whole lot of poop references.
 I have often wondered how different my childhood, and subsequent adulthood, would have been had I grown up with sisters.
 Perhaps there would not have been so many conversations based around butts.
 Perhaps so.
 But I have never wanted to trade my brothers for sisters, I don’t care how many times they farted on me.

 I started calling Aaron, Urine, at a very young age.
-I liked how angry it made him knowing that his name sounded familiar to the scientific term for piss.
+I liked how angry it made him knowing that his name sounded similar to the scientific term for piss.
 I called him that for years, until one day he started calling me Aimless, which I thought was pretty creative.
-But then Aimless unfortunately morphed into Anus, which chafed me just as much or more than Aaron being called Urine.
+But then Aimless unfortunately morphed into Anus, which chafed me just as much or more than me calling Aaron Urine.
 But when we visited my dad, we needed something as tasteless and obscene to call Tyler.
 We couldn’t think of anything below the belt that would suffice, so we settled on Titler, which then shortened into Tit.
 It was perfect.
-Urine, Anus, and Tit - a trifecta of vulgar nicknames, which we only called one another.
+Urine, Anus, and Tit - a trifecta of vulgar nicknames, which only we called one another.

 As we matured and our profane vocabulary expanded, our nicknames eventually got nicknames.
-I was sometimes called Anus Licker.
-Urine was sometimes called Urinalysis.
+My brothers sometimes called me Anus Licker.
+We often called Aaron Urinalysis.
 But it wasn’t until our younger brother Ian was born that Tit’s nickname changed, if only slightly, but in my opinion was the best version of them all.

 The kid could have been an artist had he continued with a different medium.
-Aaron and I may have considered going to the bathroom an art form, but Ian actually made it into art.
-Of course he has no recollection of that marvelous day, but in comparison to Aaron’s and my races and critiques of each other’s doings, Ian’s unintended tribute to bathroom creativity takes the cake.
+My older brothers and I may have considered going to the bathroom an art form, but Ian actually made it into art.
+Of course, he has no recollection of that marvelous day, but Ian’s unintended tribute to bathroom creativity takes the cake.

 “Why do you call him Rick?”, people ask.
 “Isn’t his name Ian?”

-After telling our friends the history of our foul nicknames, they too try to think of new names for themselves, and oftentimes come up with some pretty creative combinations at which we all have a good laugh, but I know their handles won’t stick for long, not like my brothers’ and mine.
-And the mere fact that we invented our names when we were three scrawny elementary-schoolers with sick imaginations makes our names more unique than any half-baked nicknames our friends try to emulate from our screwball story.
+After telling our friends the history of our foul nicknames, they too try to think of new names for themselves, and oftentimes come up with some pretty creative combinations at which we all have a good laugh.
+But I know their handles won’t stick for long, not like my brothers’ and mine.
+The mere fact that we invented our names when we were three scrawny elementary-schoolers with sick imaginations makes our names more unique than any half-baked nicknames our friends try to emulate from our screwball story.

-I’ve known plenty of siblings with garden variety nicknames for each other like Bubba or Sissy, initials for their first and middle names like JD, DJ, KC, or nicknames acquired from how they look - Red, Blondie, Shortie, Beanpole, even Fatty.
+I’ve known plenty of siblings with garden variety nicknames for each other like Bubba or Sissy, initials for their first and middle names like JD, DJ, KC, or nicknames acquired from how they look - Red, Blondie, Shortie, Beanpole, Fatty.
 Then there is me and my brothers, a foursome of weirdness.
-Of course we could have gone the traditional route and called each other Ty, Aims, A-ron, and Squirt, but what fun would that have been?
-Nothing about the four of us had ever followed any pretense of convention, what with the shitting races, painting the walls with our own feces, and gameshow hosts named Bob Poopbowl.
-Instead, we came up with nicknames that, (I assume) have never been given before in the history of nicknames.
-And for this, I feel honored having grown up with two obnoxious, foulmouthed and offensive older brothers, and one hilarious, albeit much less disgusting, younger brother, who taught us that not everything has to have a diarrhea reference to be funny, although it sure does help.
-And no matter how old we get, when we are together, we revert back to the gutter-mouthed little kids who gave one another three sacred disgusting monikers, and one delightfully innocent moniker, forever to be known amongst ourselves and a few select, lucky others as, Bloody Chunky Urine, Hairy Swollen Anus, Fat Milky Tit, and Rick.
+Of course, we could have gone the traditional route and called each other Ty, Aims, A-ron, and Squirt, but what fun would that have been?
+Nothing about the four of us had ever followed any pretense of convention, what with the fart recordings, painting the walls with feces, and dirty Mad Libs.
+Instead, we came up with nicknames that, (I assume) no other siblings have given each other in the history of nicknames.
+And for this, I feel honored having grown up with two obnoxious, foul-mouthed, and offensive older brothers, and one hilarious, albeit much less disgusting, younger brother, who taught us that not everything has to have a diarrhea reference to be funny, although it sure does help.
+And no matter how old we get, when we are together, we revert back to the gutter-mouthed little kids who gave one another three sacred disgusting monikers, and one delightfully innocent sobriquet, forever to be known amongst ourselves and a few select, lucky others as, Bloody Chunky Urine, Hairy Swollen Anus, Fat Milky Tit, and Rick.
 Rick the Lion.